 He was also a huge fan of the University of Texas Longhorns, and was a little disappointed to learn that to become a veterinarian and study in Texas, he would have to attend Texas A&M University—home to the only college of veterinary medicine in the state

-However, after attending a Vet School Open House at the CVM in 2013, Peyton found a place he could call home.
-Peyton and his mother discovered the excellent reputation the CVM established for being warm, welcoming, and accepting to everyone, which was very important to both of them.
+However, after attending a Vet School Open House at the CVMBS in 2013, Peyton found a place he could call home.
+Peyton and his mother discovered the excellent reputation the CVMBS established for being warm, welcoming, and accepting to everyone, which was very important to both of them.

 Just as Kindness Matters is working to change the dialogue between people and to increase awareness of the negative impact of bullying, it is also hoping to make a difference in the lives of students who will one day care for animals as much as Peyton.